BaoAdrian/Tic-Tac-Toe/README.md

 <p>

   Utilized UIAlertController as a way to allow a clean reset of play as well as a notification to declare the winner (if any) or a tie.
+The application required a way to serve as a notification (similar to a toast) as well as a SINGLE button to allow the user to reset the game.

   <img align = "right" src = "SampleImages/PopUp.png" width = "325" height = "150" hspace = "20" alt = "TwoPlayerGamePopUp" />